TGA-Stock/Hardware-Store-Inventory-App/hardware_inventory_app.md

 ---

 ## 4 Procedure
 To create the application, familiarity of the Mendix Studio Pro platform is useful.
-Look to this [Explore document](https://academy.mendix.com/link/modules/80/lectures/519/3.2-Explore-Mendix-Studio-Pro) to help you orientation around the application and basic tools.
+Look to this [Explore document](https://academy.mendix.com/link/modules/80/lectures/519/3.2-Explore-Mendix-Studio-Pro) to help your orientation around the application and basic tools.

 Open the Mendix local application and act on the following instructions.